ncsa/Swift-T-Variant-Calling/README.md

 ------
 * Make sure that when a fatal error occurs (any point where the failLog is written to) the pipeline is killed there, as this will make it clear to the end user where the pipeline failed

+* Figure out how to make sure that two novosort runs are taking place simulataneously on a single node: novosort grabs a lot of memory, and will likely cause a memory allocation failure if multiple runs are together on a node.

 1 Intended pipeline architecture and function
 ====================================